NIFB19000U Qualification Course in Econometrics

 - Type of assessment

-- Written assignment, 36 hoursTo pass the course the student should be able to: Explain the basic econometrics concepts in relation to the linear regression model, apply data to analyse specific economic problems, perform estimations and hypothesis test of parameters in linear regression models and finally to interpret the results from basic econometric analyses and make relevant conclusion based upon these
+- Written assignment, 72 hoursTo pass the course the student should be able to: Explain the basic concepts behind the linear regression model, use data to analyze a specific economic problem, perform estimations and hypothesis tests in a linear regression setting, interpret the ensuing results, and make relevant conclusions based upon these

 - All aids allowed

 From August 23 to 26

 The reexamination will be oral.
 20 - 30 minutes.
 No preparation.
 No aids allowed.